mrkkrp/markkarpov.com/megaparsec/parsing-simple-imperative-language.md

 semi = symbol ";"
 ```

-Great.
-To parse various operators we can just use `symbol`, but reserved
+To parse various operators we can just use `symbol`, but reserved words and
-words and identifiers are a bit trickier.
+identifiers are a bit trickier.
 There are two things to note:

 * Parsers for reserved words should check that the parsed reserved word is
   not a prefix of an identifier.